perfectdarkmode1/perfectdarkmode1.github.io/content/tools/tmuxbook.md

 If you're using
 iTerm2,^[\[5\]](#part0029.xhtml#FOOTNOTE-5){#part0026.xhtml#FNPTR-5
-.footnote}^ you can find this by editing the default profile and changing the terminal mode to [xterm-256color]{.cf .ic}, as shown in the following figure:
+.footnote}^ you can find this by editing the default profile and changing the terminal mode to [xterm-256color], as shown in the following figure:

 ::: ss